 Flexibility: Can it be cut to length?

-Not every garage is going to be divided into neat little 4-foot sections.
-That’s ultimately why I went with Gladiator instead of the Rubbermaid
+Not every garage can be divided into neat little 4-foot sections, which is ultimately why I went with Gladiator instead of the Rubbermaid

 Back to the Rubbermaid